harishanand95/Sirious-Notification-Daemon/README.md

 Sirious can be given as keyboard shortcut and thus it becomes easier to search content.
 Sirious is under-development.

-###For example,
+###For example
-1.Once installed, Sirious will be a terminal command 2.Give Sirious a keyboard Shortcut in System > Preferences(Settings) > Keyboard > Keyboard Shortcuts say Alt+x 3.Now Select any text and press Alt+x and you will see a pop notification showing the search result.
+1. Once installed, Sirious will be a terminal command
+2. Give Sirious a keyboard Shortcut in System > Preferences(Settings) > Keyboard > Keyboard Shortcuts say Alt+x
+3. Now Select any text and press Alt+x and you will see a pop notification showing the search result.

 ##Search result types:
   1. If the search term has a wiki page, wiki link and its short summary is provided as notification.